JessHatfield/LeadsRx-Python-Client/README.md

 client = LeadRx.client(secret_key=secret_key, account_tag=account_tag)

-#You could also just passing the key and tag in directly.
+#You could also just pass the key and tag in directly.
 Using a file is preferable as this way no sensitive information ends up in our gitrepo
 client = LeadRx.client(secret_key="Your Client Secret", account_tag="Your Account Tag")

 ```